NN Group Code of Conduct

 NN Group Whistleblower Policy

 The NN Group Whistleblower Policy applies to all NN Group entities.
-NN Group's reputation and organisational integrity are key requirements to operate successfully in financial services.
-Failing to meet these requirements would violate the NN Group Values and may expose NN Group and its employees to possible regulatory and/or criminal liability.
+NN Group's reputation and organisational integrity are key requirements to operating successfully in financial services.
+Failure to meet these requirements would violate the NN Group values and may expose NN Group and its employees to possible regulatory and/or criminal liability.

 Through the normal reporting channels (i.e. through their immediate or next higher level manager) in order to keep an open dialogue.